peterkappus/hugo-pk/content/blog/my-morning-routine-jan-2021/index.md

 Here it is (in more detail than you require):

-* ⏰ Wake up around with the gentle [alarm on my phone](https://support.apple.com/en-us/HT208655)
+* ⏰ Wake up with the gentle [alarm on my phone](https://support.apple.com/en-us/HT208655)
 * Hit snooooze 2-3 times (I'm a realist)
 * Turn off the alarm (ignoring any notifications)
 * Take a big breath, stretch, & sit up